alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/customize-tfs-process-template.md

  ***Figure 2***: *You can choose a process template, and download its definition to a local directory.*

 If you look in download directory, you will see a bunch of XML files that you can edit directly with a XML editor to change the template; if you prefer a graphical editor, power tools has a better editing experience.
-Just open the Tools â€“&gt; process Editor â€“&gt; Process Templates â€“&gt; Open Process Template to open the *process Template Editor*.
+Just open the Tools –&gt; process Editor –&gt; Process Templates –&gt; Open Process Template to open the *process Template Editor*.

 [![image](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Tfs-e-customizzazione-del-process-templa_93B5/image_thumb_2.png "image")](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Tfs-e-customizzazione-del-process-templa_93B5/image_6.png)